QuantEcon/imf_2024/README.md

 ## Instructors

-Chase Coleman [add bio here]
+Chase Coleman is a computational economist based at New York University where he is a visiting assistant professor.
+He was an early contributor at QuantEcon and, along with other members of QuantEcon, has given lectures and workshops on Python, Julia, and other open source computational tools at institutions and universities all around the world.

 John Stachurski is a mathematical and computational economist based at the Australian National University who works on algorithms at the intersection of dynamic programming, Markov dynamics, economics, and finance.
 His work is published in such journals as Econometrica, the Journal of Finance, Automatica, and Operations Research.
 In 2016 he co-founded QuantEcon with Thomas J.
 Sargent.
-He has lectured and run workshops on open source and high performance computing all around the world.

 ## Times and Dates